 Although taking a boat tour to the arch is a must-do thing in Cabo, it can make people with motion sickness feel queasy.

-The swells of water can get massive as you depart the Marina and head toward Land’s End where the open Pacific Ocean awaits.
-Couple that with lots of boat traffic and you have yourself a potentially very bumpy ride.
+The swells of water can get massive as you depart the Marina and head toward Cabo’s Land’s End, where the open Pacific Ocean awaits.
+Couple that with lots of boat traffic, and you have yourself a potentially very bumpy ride.

-Needless to say, if you tend to get motion sickness, I highly recommend taking mediation before embarking on your Los Cabos boat tour.
+Needless to say, if you tend to get motion sickness, I highly recommend taking medication before embarking on your Los Cabos boat tour.